BestTimesToVisit.com Logo

 activity

-Experience the canyon's raw beauty from a unique perspective with a guided mule ride down into the canyon.
-This adventurous journey offers unparalleled views and a chance to connect with the canyon's history.
-Book well in advance, as these rides are popular and often sell out.
+Experience the canyon's grandeur from a truly unique perspective – on the back of a mule!
+This classic Grand Canyon adventure offers stunning views and a chance to connect with the park's history.
+Book well in advance, especially during peak season.

 Stargazing at the Desert View Watchtower